Get free quotes for insulation

 We’re all familiar with the phrase ‘waste not, want not’, right?
 Well, the saying also applies to our household appliances.

-This is why ECO4 will incentivise repairing efficient heating systems where possible.
-Any broken heating systems that cannot be repaired can be replaced through the Broken Heating Cap – which brings us to our next point.
-You can learn more about how much this would cost without ECO4 on our page on boiler repair costs.
+ECO4 aimed to incentivise repairing efficient heating systems where possible.
+Any broken heating systems that couldn’t be repaired could be replaced through the Broken Heating Cap.

 Installing greener heating systems

-ECO4 focuses on replacing old, worn-out boilers with greener alternatives.
+ECO4 focused on replacing old, worn-out boilers with greener alternatives.

-To make sure the country hits its net zero by 2050 goal, the ECO3 scheme excluded coal-fuelled heating systems.
-ECO4 will be continuing this rule, whilst also adding oil- and LPG-fuelled heating systems to the exclusion list.
+The ECO3 scheme excluded coal-fuelled heating systems.
+ECO4 continued this rule until it was scrapped, while also adding oil- and LPG-fuelled heating systems to the exclusion list.

-Instead, the government will encourage people to replace their boilers with greener alternatives, namely heat pumps and biomass boilers.
-ECO4 will also continue to install solar photovoltaics (PV) in all electrically heated homes – but only if a biomass machine or District Heat Network has been ruled out.
+The government encouraged people to replace their boilers with greener alternatives, namely heat pumps and biomass boilers, as well as installing solar photovoltaics (PV) in all electrically heated homes – but only if a biomass machine or District Heat Network had been ruled out.

 • Income-based Jobseekers Allowance (JSA)